WHEN IT BECOMES A PROBLEM, YOU AND YOUR BABY SUFFER

 For the vulnerable infant, maternal avoidance is overwhelming and traumatic.
 Maternal avoidance, in fact, is a “double-injury” of sorts for the infant.
 There is the original maternal avoidance, which is felt by the infant as a deprivation (of feeding, for example) and constitutes the first injury.
 And, there is the second injury, felt by the infant as another deprivation—this time as a deprivation of maternal empathy—in which the trauma of the first deprivation is not recognized and mitigated, but allowed to remain and fester as trauma.

 As with depression, there is treatment for postpartum depression.
-Therapy can provide a safe, professional arena for holding and exploring emotional concerns.
+Long Island Counseling in Nassau county offers a safe, professional arena for holding and exploring emotional concerns.
 The patient may also choose to be evaluated for anti-depressant medication and for hormone therapy.